Fliplet/fliplet-cli/docs/API/fliplet-payments.md

 ![Stripe webhook](../assets/img/stripe-secret.png)

-Finally, configure your signing secret in the Fliplet app by by running the following JS API as a logged in Studio user:
+Finally, configure your signing secret in the Fliplet app by running the following JS API as a logged in Studio user:

 ```js
 // Run this once while logged in as a Studio user